jmvanel/semantic_forms/scala/forms_play/README.md

 ### Obtaining the zipped application
 The zipped application is available as a [github release](https://github.com/jmvanel/semantic_forms/releases).

-Otherwise, to obtain the zipped application when starting from the sources (see above), to package to run on a server that has Java only: type in activator : `dist`
+Otherwise, to obtain the zipped application when starting from the sources (see above), type in SBT : `dist`

 Then the archive is found here :
-`target/universal/semantic_forms_play-1.0-SNAPSHOT.zip
-`
+`target/universal/semantic_forms_play-1.0-SNAPSHOT.zip`

 ### Runnning the zipped application
 For more details, , see: [installation doc.](../../doc/en/install.md)